huu12345/snow-albedo-feedback/README.md

 The Process folder includes the complete data processing workflow.
 It contains:
 - snow_albedo_feedback
   Compute NET, SNC, and TEM feedback on the seasonal and decadal timescales.
-Each shell script is named according to timescles and datasets.
+Each shell script is named according to timescales and datasets.

 - snow_albedo
   Compute snow albedo changes, temperature changes, and snowfall changes as preprocessing steps for linear regression.
 Each shell script is named according to timescales and datasets.

 - linear_regression
   Compute multiple linear regression between temperature, snowfall and snow albedo changes.
 Each python script is named according to timescales and datasets.

 ## Plot/